jamesturk/jamesturk.net/content/posts/eight-years.md

 ### May 29th, 2007

-I'd been living in DC for two days.
+I'd been living in DC for a little under a week.
 I already liked it quite a bit, which was lucky as I'd made plans to move there sight unseen.

 In December of 2006 I'd accepted a position with [Sunlight Foundation](https://sunlightfoundation.com), an up-and-coming nonprofit with a mission I cared about and which already seemed to place an importance on technology.
 In fact my position was listed as being within [Sunlight Labs, "a Sunlight foundation pilot project to prototype tech ideas"](https://web.archive.org/web/20060820042725/http://www.sunlightlabs.com/).